CorvetteCole/backboardtracking/README.md

 # Development tools used
--DigitalWriteFast library used to allow for accurate encoder readings https://github.com/NicksonYap/digitalWriteFast
+- DigitalWriteFast library used to allow for accurate encoder readings https://github.com/NicksonYap/digitalWriteFast

--Breakout radio sensor library for arduino: https://github.com/sparkfun/RFM69HCW_Breakout/archive/master.zip
+- Breakout radio sensor library for arduino: https://github.com/sparkfun/RFM69HCW_Breakout/archive/master.zip

--TMRpcm library for playing audio through arduino: https://github.com/TMRh20/TMRpcm/wiki
+- TMRpcm library for playing audio through arduino: https://github.com/TMRh20/TMRpcm/wiki

 - WAV sample rate converter for converting audio files to arduino playable audio files: http://www.008soft.com/en/wav-sample-rate-converter.htm

--ArduinoIDE: The official Arduino environment
+- ArduinoIDE: The official Arduino environment

--Git Bash: Used to manage this repository
+- Git Bash: Used to manage this repository

 # BackboardTracking
 Allows the finding of generalized location of where a basketball hit on the backboard of a basketball goal.